Sunfire (comics): Fictional character biography

 When Deathstrike discovers that the three were not responsible for stealing the adamantium, she attempted kill them to destroy any evidence of what she had done.
 A weak Sunfire asks Rogue to absorb his powers so she could properly battle Deathstrike.
 Rogue had previously lost the powers of Carol Danvers that she had taken and was hesitant.
 She worries that she could harm Sunfire, but Blindspot pushes her on Sunfire's face, causing her to absorb all his powers and possibly killing him.
 With it, Rogue now also contains Sunfire's personality, similar to how she also once had Danvers' personality within her.
 With Sunfire's personality controlling her, Rogue seeks revenge on Deathstrike and severely injures the woman.
 The X-Men arrive in time to intervene, but Blindspot erases Rogue's memories of being an X-Man causing her to see her teammates as her enemies.
 After a brief altercation, Rogue's memories are restored and she tells the X-Men what had happened to Sunfire.
-They discover that his body is missing, leading some of the X-Men to believe he is somehow still alive.
+They discover that his body is missing, leading some of the X-Men to believe he is still alive.

 Sunfire loses his powers before M-Day and his X-gene during that moment.
 It is revealed that Sunfire is rescued by a mysterious ninja group and taken to a hospital in Aspen.
 After being revived from his coma, the world's leading specialist in prosthetic limbs, Masanori Kuzuya, offers him his services.
-Before the reasoning behind the rescue is revealed, Apocalypse appears and offers Sunfire the chance for vengeance, as well as the recovery of his lost limbs and power, in return for his service as one of Apocalypse's new Horsemen.
-Sunfire accepts, but after being chained away and locked in a prison while listening to the tortured screams of Gazer (another of the new Horsemen), Sunfire tries to escape.
-Unable to leave Gazer to his fate, Sunfire attempts to free him.
-However, Gazer's transformation to the Horseman 'War' had already been completed and he attacks.
-Captured again, Sunfire is transformed into the Horseman of Famine.
-When Apocalypse launches his attack on the X-Men, Sunfire causes an intense feeling of hunger and weakness in the mutants and humans on the institute grounds.
-As he is fighting the X-Men, Havok shoots him down and Rogue, who recognizes him, catches him as he falls.
-He is taken to the Medical Lab and Emma Frost enters his mind to help him.
-When Apocalypse departs, he sends War to retrieve Famine, but Shiro breaks free from Apocalypse's control and attacks War.
+Before the reasoning behind the rescue is revealed, Apocalypse appears and offers Sunfire the chance for vengeance, as well as the recovery of his lost limbs and power, in return for his service as Famine, one of Apocalypse's Horsemen.
+However, Famine is defeated by Rogue and returned to his normal form.
+Sunfire joins the other X-Men in their battle against Apocalypse.
+After Apocalypse escapes, Gambit helps his fellow Horseman Gambit overcome his brainwashing and the two are recruited by Mister Sinister into his Marauders.